-Within ninety (90) days of the effective date of the decision, Rrespondent shall take and pass the (CPSE) California Psychology Law and Ethics Examination [EPPP] [CPLEE] within ninety (90) days of the effective date of the decision...
+Within ninety (90) days of the effective date of the decision, Rrespondent shall take and pass the (CPSE) California Psychology Law and Ethics Examination [EPPP] [CPLEE] within ninety (90) days of the effective date of the decision.
 If respondent fails to take or fails such examination, the Board shall order respondent to cease practice and upon such order respondent shall immediately cease practice, refrain from accepting new patients and, in accordance with professional standards, shall appropriately refer/terminate existing patients within thirty (30) days and shall not resume practice until the re-examination has been successfully passed, as evidenced by written notice to respondent from the Board or its designee.
 During this period of non-practice, The Board shall order respondent's license suspended until such time as respondent successfully passes the examination(s).
-The term of probation shall be tolled and will not commence again until the suspension is completed extended by the period of time during which which respondent's practice was ordered ceased ordered to cease practice license is suspended...
-It is respondent's responsibility to contact the Board in writing to make arrangements for such examination-Respondent shall pay the established examination fee(s)-.
-Reexamination after a failure must shall be consistent with 16 C.C.R. section 1388(f), and any applicable sections of the Business & Professions Code.
+The term of probation shall be tolled and will not commence again until the suspension is eompleted extended by the period of time during which which respondent's practice was ordered ceasedlicense is suspended.
+It is respondent's responsibility to contact the Board in writing to make arrangements for such examination.
+Respondent shall pay the established examination fee(s).
+Re-examination after a failure must shall be consistent with 16 C.C.R. section 1388(f), and any applicable sections of the Business & Professions Code.

-Option 2 (Condition Precedent)
+Option 2 (Condition Precedent to either continued practice, or to reinstatement of a license)

-Respondent shall not is ordered to cease the practice of psychology until respondent has taken and passed the CPSE [EPPP] [CPLEE].
+Respondent shall not is ordered to cease the practice of psychology shall not be reinstated until respondent has taken and passed the CPSE [EPPP] [CPLEE].
 During this period of non-practice, The term of probation shall be is tolled and will not commence again until the suspension is completed extended by the period of time during which respondent is ordered to cease practice.
-It is respondent's responsibility to contact the Board in writing to make arrangements for such examination(s)...
-Respondent shall pay the established examination fee(s)...
-Reexamination after a failure must be consistent with 16 C.C.R. section 1388(f), and any applicable sections of the Business & Professions Code.
+It is respondent's responsibility to contact the Board in writing to make arrangements for such examination(s).
+Respondent shall pay the established examination fee(s).
+Respondent shall pay the established examination fee(s) and the examination fee(s) are respondent shall pay the established examination fee(s).
+Respondent shall pay the established examination fee(s) are respondent shall pay the establ

-NOTE RATIONALE: In cases involving evidence of serious deficiencies in the body of knowledge required to be minimally competent to practice independently, it may be appropriate to require the respondent to take and pass the CPSE\EPPP, the national examination for psychologists, because the Board no longer administers an examination that tests knowledge of the practice, during the course of the probation period.
+NOTE RATIONALE: In cases involving evidence of serious deficiencies in the body of knowledge required to be minimally competent to practice independently, it may be appropriate to require the respondent to take and pass the CPSE EPPP, the national examination for psychologists, because the Board no longer administers an examination that tests knowledge of the practicefield, during the course of the probation period.
 In some instances, it may be appropriate for to order that practice to be suspended ceased until the examination is has been taken and passed (condition precedent).
 In cases involving deficiencies in knowledge of laws and ethics, the CPLEE may be ordered.
 Either one or both examinations may be appropriate, depending on the nature of the violation(s).